MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_state_delegated.md

      connection regardless of the connection state.

+#### TcpConnectionCloseWait

+Waiting for a connection termination request from the local user.

 #### TcpConnectionClosed

 No connection state.

-#### TcpConnectionListen
+#### TcpConnectionClosing

-Waiting for a connection request from any remote TCP and port.
+Waiting for a connection termination request acknowledgment from the remote TCP.

-#### TcpConnectionSynSent

-Waiting for a matching connection request after having sent a connection request.

-#### TcpConnectionSynRcvd

-Waiting for a confirming connection request acknowledgment after having both received and sent a
-       connection request.

 #### TcpConnectionEstablished